pvivek-ui/Accounting/README.md

     - Create App (acc-1)
         .
 Create an app in react
         .
 Add Redux store to the app

+    - Spike Use Json files as DB (acc-2)
+        .
+How to read ,write and update Jsonfiles (like Data Base)

     - Create Login Page
         .
 User can enter username(which is email) and password